5.1 – Overview

 As it is evident, candlestick patterns do not give us a target.
 However, we will address the issue of setting targets at a later stage in this module.

 Having decided to buy the stock, when do we actually buy the stock?
 The answer to this depends on your risk appetite.
-Let us assume there are two types of trader with different risk profiles – the risk taker and the risk averse.
+Let us assume two types of a trader with different risk profiles – the risk-taker and the risk-averse.

-The risk taker would buy the stock on the same day as the marubozu is being formed.
-However the trader needs to validate the occurrence of a marubozu.
+The risk-taker would buy the stock on the same day as the marubozu is being formed.
+However, the trader needs to validate the occurrence of a marubozu.
 Validating is quite simple.
 Indian markets close at 3:30 PM.
 So, around 3:20 PM one needs to check if the current market price (CMP) is approximately equal to the high price for the day, and the opening price of the day is approximately equal to the low price the day.
-If this condition is satisfied, then you know the day is forming a marubozu and therefore you can buy the stock around the closing price.
-It is also very important to note that the risk taker is buying on a bullish/blue candle day, thereby following rule 1 i.e buy on strength and sell on weakness.
+If this condition is satisfied, you know the day is forming a marubozu, you can buy the stock around the closing price.
+It is also essential to note that the risk-taker is buying on a bullish/blue candle day, thereby following rule 1, i.e., buying on strength and selling on weakness.

-The risk averse trader would buy the stock on the next day i.e the day after the pattern has been formed.
-However before buying the trader needs to ensure that the day is a bullish day to comply with the rule number 1.
-This means the risk averse buyer can buy the stock only around the close of the day.
+The risk-averse trader would buy the stock on the next day, i.e. the day after the pattern has been formed.
+However, before buying the trader, ensure that the day is a bullish day to comply with rule number 1.
+This means the risk-averse buyer can buy the stock only around the close of the day.
 The disadvantage of buying the next day is that the buy price is way above the suggested buy price, and therefore the stoploss is quite deep.
-However as a trade off the risk averse trader is buying only after doubly confirming that the bullishness is indeed established.
+However, as a trade-off, the risk-averse trader is buying only after doubly confirming that the bullishness is indeed established.

 5.4 – The Stoploss on Bullish Marubozu

 What if after buying, the market reverses its direction and the trade goes wrong?
-Like I had mentioned earlier, candlestick patterns comes with a inbuilt risk management mechanism.
+Like I had mentioned earlier, candlestick patterns come with an inbuilt risk management mechanism.
 In case of a bullish marubozu, the low of the stock acts as a stoploss.
-So after you initiate a buy trade , in case the markets moves in the opposite direction, you should exit the stock if price breaches the low of the marubozu.
+So after you initiate a buy trade, if the markets move in the opposite direction, you should exit the stock if price breaches the low of the marubozu.

 Booking a loss is a part of the game.
 Even a seasoned trader goes through this.
-However the best part of following the candlestick is that the losses are not allowed to run indefinitely.
-There is a clear agenda as to what price one has to get out of a trade provided the trade starts to move in the opposite direction.
+However, the best part of following the candlestick is that the losses cannot run indefinitely.
+There is a clear agenda as to what price one has to get out of trade provided the trade starts to move in the opposite direction.
 In this particular case booking a loss would have been the most prudent thing to do as the stock continued to go down.

 5.5 – Bearish Marubozu